Ginger Plant: Adding Spice To Your Garden

 If you’re wondering about when to harvest ginger, here’s a quick guide.
 We’ll help you collect and store your flavorful ginger roots!

-Your ginger should be firm to the touch.
-If it’s mushy, it may have succumbed to rot or pest infestation, and should not be eaten or stored.
+When you’re harvesting ginger, it should be firm to the touch.
+If it’s mushy, it may have succumbed to rot or pest infestation and should not be eaten or stored.

 Avoid over-watering your ginger.
 Excess water may cause it to develop root rot.
 Even if it doesn’t rot, the roots won’t be as flavorful if they’ve had too much water.

 Those who live in colder climates should bring their plants indoors or harvest before the weather drops below 50 degrees Fahrenheit.
 This species just is not tolerant of frozen soils at all.